tedkotz/ternary/math/README.md

 #### Information destroying gates
 These gates have less possible output states that input states. and thus lose information.
 They cannot be reversed thus do not have a complementary action.
-Once an information destroying gate is brought into the sequence the entire sequence become information destroying and can't be reversed, thus the sequence wil map to single one of these 21 information destroying gates.
+Once an information destroying gate is brought into the sequence the entire sequence becomes information destroying and can't be reversed, thus the sequence will map to single one of these 21 information destroying gates.
 1. Absolute Value (-1->1, 0->0, 1->1)
 2. Flatten Strict (-1->0, 0->0, 1->1)
 3. Flatten Lax    (-1->0, 0->1, 1->1)

 ##### True, False and Clear
-The most extreeme form of information losing gates, these completely disreguard the input.
-Thus in a chain of operations anything applied before them is meaningless, much like multipling by 0, and the final output of the sequence will always be fixed meanign the whole sequence map to one of these 3 gates.
+The most extreme form of information losing gates, these completely disreguard the input.
+Thus in a chain of operations anything applied before them is meaningless, much like multipling by 0, and the final output of the sequence will always be fixed meaning the whole sequence maps to one of these 3 gates.

 ### Multiple Input Gates
 When you get to 2 input gate ternary logic explodes to 3^(3^2)=19683 while binary stays